School of Advanced International Studies: Child Protection Project

 In June 2009, The Protection Project at SAIS partnered with the Koons Family Institute of the International Centre for Missing & Exploited Children (ICMEC), creating the Child Protection Project, to draft a model law focusing on the issues of child protection; in particular: "neglect, abuse, maltreatment, and exploitation".
 The primary objectives of the Child Protection Project are to "research existing child protection laws in the 193 member states of the United Nations (UN); convene a series of regional expert working group meetings to establish a common definition for 'child protection'; create a database of national legislation and case law on child protection issues from around the world; and draft, publish, and globally disseminate model child protection legislation".

-The drafting process included six expert group meetings, held in Singapore, Egypt, Costa Rica, Spain, Turkey, and the U.S. The final version of the Child Protection Model Law was published in January 2013.
-It was presented to the members of the UN Committee on the Rights of the Child during its 62nd Session in Geneva, Switzerland, in January 2013.
+The drafting process included six expert group meetings, held in Singapore, Egypt, Costa Rica, Spain, Turkey, and the United States.
+The final version of the Child Protection Model Law was published in January 2013.
+It was presented to the members of the United Nations Committee on the Rights of the Child during its 62nd Session in Geneva, Switzerland, in January 2013.
 It was also presented before the 129th Assembly of the Inter-Parliamentary Union (IPU) in Geneva in October 2013.
 Accompanying the Child Protection Model Law, ICMEC and The Protection Project published a companion "100 Best Practices in Child Protection" guide in 2013.